 The first time companies made customers do certain tasks on their own was more than a decade ago.
 From penalties for not executing their bank transfers to interactive voice response services, businesses started taking certain tasks off their hands and made customers do it themselves.
 Fast forward 15 years, the situation has overturned and business that doesn’t have the option of self-service will have to bear the brunt of it.

 Consumers now prefer a self-service solution along with the option of personalized service, if they require.
-This trend is expected to gain more traction in 2018 and beyond as service expectations grow.
+This trend is expected to gain more traction over the coming years and beyond as service expectations grow.
 The following statistics are a live example of this trend-

 With this in mind lets dig deep and understand the real reasons why self-service is the only answer to changing customer service and customer experience landscape: